 As I remind you, during the three years that Father Danno served alongside of Father Rob at St. Richard’s Church, he became terribly addicted to bourbon.
 The nuns from that congregation would report to me that he stole from the congregation’s funeral breakfast fund in order to pay for his bourbon.
 That wasn’t the only fund from which he stole!
 He and Father Rob would take lavish trips together to Our Lady of Las Vegas.
 It was well known by everyone that they would run up the congregation’s tab on bourbon, beer, craps, and slot machines.
 In fact, the debt the congregation went into at the time caused the uproar that had them separated and sent to separate congregations.

 Fewer knew, though I certainly did, that Father Danno worshipped Father Roberto, well, as much as a person like Father Danno is capable of worshiping someone other than himself.
 This was a scandal to the church – not on the basis of their sex, given that the church is used to covering up homosexuality between priests.
 It was a scandal on the basis of the fact that the two of them are related.
 It was well know that Father Danno would pay Father Roberto to allow him to perform terrible acts on him in the sacristy, but this became such an addiction for Father Danno that Father Roberto finally put a stop to it.
 Then he began begging Father Roberto to sodomize him in the bell tower.
 When Father Roberto refused, Father Danno could think of nothing else and would sneak across the rectory at night, thumping his you-know-what against Father Roberto’s door.
 It all fell apart when they made a “vocational trip” to Las Vegas and shared a room in a seedy motel after loading up on White Castle.
 Father Roberto was so stuffed with burgers that he nearly passed out on the toilet, while he was having a diabolical case of diarrhea.
 So the story goes (or so I read in top secret reports among church authorities), Father Danno offered a pill to Father Roberto, supposedly to help him with his intestinal distress.
 But this was not an anti-diarrhea pill; it was a Put a Priest To Sleep pill.
-Once Father Greg had passed out, Father Danno dragged his body onto the bed (not an easy feat given the girth of Father Roberto’s grumpy personality, a grumpiness so profound that when he sleeps, he becomes weighed down by his grumpiness and weighs four times his usual size).
+Once Father Roberto had passed out, Father Danno dragged his body onto the bed (not an easy feat given the girth of Father Roberto’s grumpy personality, a grumpiness so profound that when he sleeps, he becomes weighed down by his grumpiness and weighs four times his usual size).
 There, in Las Vegas, he had his way with him, penetrating him anally and doing who knows what else with him for the entire night.

 Father Roberto does not remember a thing –not a thing– but it was caught on camera, as the church had the rooms used by the two priests on their “trips to Las Vegas” bugged, after someone had pointed fingers.
 Apparently the incident made Father Roberto even more grumpy and homophobic, despite the fact that he never knew about it.
 Immediately after this incident, known to the congregation as simply “White Castle”, the entire ordeal was covered up, and Father Danno was sent to this abbey.
 Oh, it was terrible when he arrived.
 He was an alcoholic to the worst degree and a repressed homosexual with a vendetta.
 Worse, he hated women with every fiber of his being.